kdltr/gl-type/README.md

     [procedure] (string-width STRING FACE)

-Returns the width, in pixels, of the `STRING` if it were rendered with `FACE` any non-graphical characters other than `#\space` will be ignored.
+Returns the width, in pixels, of the `STRING` if it were rendered with `FACE`.
+Any non-graphical characters other than `#\space` will be ignored.

 ## Examples
 See the [examples directory](https://github.com/AlexCharlton/gl-type/tree/master/examples).